cyChop/beverages-js/README.md

 ### :construction: Things to add to this documentation

-- troubleshooting (why doesn't it work, what doess this error message mean, why are the icons missing, etc.)
+- troubleshooting (why doesn't it work, what does this error message mean, why are the icons missing, etc.)
-- GoogleSheet (how to get the template and use it, what each column means, what values you can use, what you shouldn't do, ...)
+- GoogleSheet (what you shouldn't do, ...)

 ## Contribute/fork